-Summary : Embark on an expedition to South America, Patagonia, the Falkland Islands – and Antarctica.
-Experience the dynamic South American cities of Buenos Aires and Montevideo, see sheep grazing next to penguins in the Falkland Islands, and cross the Drake Passage to the remote white wilderness of Antarctica.
-Enjoy full expedition days with optional kayaking and Zodiac cruising, then return to the ship for daily science lectures, a Young Explorers youth program, and photography workshops.
+Summary : Embark on an expedition to South America, Patagonia, Falkland Islands—and Antarctica.
+Experience the dynamic South American city of Montevideo, see sheep grazing next to penguins in the Falkland Islands, then cross the Drake Passage to the remote white wilderness of Antarctica.
+Enjoy full expedition days with optional activities such as kayaking, then return to the ship for daily science lectures, a Young Explorers children's program, and photography workshops.

 Although travel insurance is not mandatory to participate in this voyage, ExpeditionTrips strongly recommends at least $200,000 Emergency Medical/Evacuation coverage for Antarctic trips which includes coverage for cancellation, trip disruption, baggage and personal property.
 Other conditions may apply based on pre-existing conditions.
 ExpeditionTrips can assist U.S. residents with travel protection options.